Skip to content

 kubectl get pods --show-labels

 Create a Service named web-svc that routes traffic to your application.
-It should select traffic based only on the app: web label (ignoring the version).
+The Service should select traffic based only on the app: web label, because this lab intentionally lets both stable and canary versions become endpoints.

 Solution